longyan97/longyan97.github.io/_pages/about.md

 <span style="color:rgb(231, 76, 60)">__<font size="+1">[Recruiting PhD Students and Interns]</font>__</span> I am joining the [Computer Science Department of the University of Virginia](https://engineering.virginia.edu/department/computer-science) as an assistant professor starting August 2025, and have multiple PhD openings in the application season of fall 2024.
-If you are interested in working with me as PhD students or undergrad/grad interns, please feel free to send me an email with your resume.
+If you are interested in working with me as PhD students or undergrad/grad interns, please feel free to contact me with your resume:<br>
+email [yanlong AT umich.edu] and cc [yan.long AT virginia.edu]

 <!-- I encourage you to [use this Google Form](https://docs.google.com/forms/d/e/1FAIpQLScxbOr8iBbGeKrfdWzBFqdF-GASDRhi94EGK9xUv4zQso4ioA/viewform?usp=sf_link) to get in touch.  -->

+### Research Interests

+* Protecting user privacy from evolving sensors ([IEEE S&P'23](/files/oakland23-privateeye.pdf), [RAID'23](/files/raid23.pdf)) and side-channel problems ([IEEE S&P'23](https://sideeyeattack.github.io/Website/), [NDSS'24](https://emeyeattack.github.io/Website/))
+* Modeling the security impact of physcial signals such as acoustics, lasers, electromagentic interference on computer vision ([VehicleSec'24](/files/vehiclesec24.pdf)), speech processing ([IEEE S&P'24](/files/oakland24.pdf)), and other sensing systems ([NDSS'24](https://sites.google.com/view/ghosttype-demo))
+* Designing novel sensing software and hardware systems for security ([ACM CCS'19](/files/ccs19.pdf), [ACM NSPW'22](/files/nspw22.pdf)) and healthcare ([UbiComp/IMWUT'21](https://spqrlab1.github.io/N95deconProject.html))
+* Sensing-related security and privacy problems in Android, AR/VR, and other emerging mobile computing platforms, as well as DeepFake multimedia.

 <!-- with a focus on the following topics:
 * The gaps between existing computation abstractions and actual hardware/software implementations in embedded sensing systems.